d6t/d6tpipe/docs/source/config.rst

     d6tpipe.api.ConfigManager().load()

-Where are files stored?
+Where are local files stored?
 ------------------------------

 d6tpipe stores all files in a central location to make it easy for you to reference data files across multiple projects.
-By default this is ``~/d6tpipe``.
+Subfolders will be created for each pipe.

 .. code-block:: python

     # show local file repo AFTER init
-    print(api.filerepo)
+    api.filerepo

 Manage Local File Storage